Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 Instead, users can structure their custom goals, build these with the visual studio and the MEX compiler and add them to existing MATLAB scripts.

-This repository features :
+This repository features:

-- A set of C++ and MATLAB scripts and models for prototyping and testing custom goals
+- A set of C++ and MATLAB scripts and models for prototyping and testing custom goals.
 - a `build.m` script that compiles goals in the custom_goals or custom_goals45 and procedurally constructs the c++/MATLAB and compiles the MEX interface.
-- Compatibility with OpenSIm 4.2-4.4  and 4.5
+- Compatibility with OpenSIm 4.2-4.4  and 4.5.
-- The ability to include MEP as a submodule, build, and use valid custom goals
+- The ability to include MEP as a submodule, build, and use valid custom goals.
-- Custom goals previously developed in our labs are in the custom_goals directory
+- Custom goals previously developed in our labs are in the custom_goals directory.

 # Statement of need

-OpenSim is an open-source software platform for biomechanical modeling and simulation \cite(ajosim).
+OpenSim is an open-source software platform for biomechanical modeling and simulation [@Seth2018].
 The platform enables researchers and healthcare professionals to investigate how biological and non-biological structures respond to different loads, postures and activities.
 It has been used to study a wide range of biomechanical problems, such as the mechanics of walking and running (e.g. @Falisse2019), the impact of injury or disease on movement (e.g. @Johnson2022 ), and the effectiveness of rehabilitation exercises [@spomer2023].

 Direct collocation is a numerical optimization method used in dynamic systems and control engineering.
 It involves representing the system dynamics as a set of algebraic equations, which are then discretized over time, and solved as a nonlinear optimization problem to obtain the optimal control inputs.
 The method aims to find a numerical solution that satisfies the system constraints and optimizes a performance measure.
 Optimization paradigms like direct collocation have begun to play a critical role in expanding our understanding of biological locomotion through the in-silico testing of novel therapies and predictive capabilities.

-Within OpenSim is the software toolkit Moco [@Dembia2020], which employs direct collocation with IPOPT (i.e. optimization software;[@Wchter2006OnTI]) in order to solve trajectory optimization problems that could range from tracking experimental motion capture data for solving generalized coordinates, actuator controls, and kinetics to fully predictive simulations.
-Moco employs CasADi (Andersson et al., 2019) to transform MocoProblem consisting of control goals and constraints into sets of matrices for nonlinear optimization.
+Within OpenSim is the software toolkit Moco [@Dembia2020], which employs direct collocation with IPOPT (i.e. optimization software; @Wchter2006OnTI) in order to solve trajectory optimization problems that could range from tracking experimental motion capture data for solving generalized coordinates, actuator controls, and kinetics to fully predictive simulations.
+Moco employs CasADi [@Andersson2018] to transform MocoProblem consisting of control goals and constraints into sets of matrices for nonlinear optimization.
 While direct collocation is powerful and OpenSim can be used to generate a broad range of dynamically-consistent simulations, it can be daunting for some users to modify and rebuild novel direct collocation goals.

 We developed MEP so researchers, clinicians, and students without experience compiling C++ can still write and test custom goals.
 By contrast, OpenSim’s interfaces for MATLAB are developed using SWIG, as opposed to MEX, which can be daunting for even seasoned biomechanists.
 Running `build.m` will compile custom goals developed and placed in the `custom_goals` directory, or if using OpenSim 4.5, MEP will search the `custom_goals45`.
 This distinction for pre- and post- 4.5 MEP is to handle where scaling arguments are moved to the abstract MocoGoal.

 No further modifications to CMakeLists.txt are required; however cmake and `msbuild.exe` from Visual Studio 2019 or higher needs to be added to the system PATH. `build.m` will procedurally construct both extend_problem.m and ExtendProblem.cpp by parsing the header files of the discovered goals within the custom_goals directory.
 Both ExtendProblem.cpp and extend_problem.m generate bindings to instantiate custom goals placed in the custom_goals directory.
-Custom Goals will be compiled with VS2019+ and then MATLAB’s MEX compiler is used to compile the MEX function. `ExtendProblem.cpp` leverages the C++ library mexplus [@Yamaguchi2014] to gain access to MEX entry points entry and exit points through C++  macros.
+Custom Goals will be compiled with VS2019+ and then MATLAB’s MEX compiler is used to compile the MEX function. `ExtendProblem.cpp` leverages the C++ library mexplus [@Yamaguchi2018] to gain access to MEX entry points entry and exit points through C++  macros.

 To incorporate extend_problem goals into an existing script, a C-style pointer to the instantiated MocoProblem is passed as a constructor argument to the extend_problem.m class that wraps the MEP MEX.
 Class methods of extend_problem.m (\autoref{fig:files}; blue) are then used to add custom goals to the MocoProblem.